kawasaki/pyscrlink/README.md

 Usage
 -----
-1. For Lego Mindstorms EV3, pair your Linux PC to the EV3 brick.
+1. For LEGO Mindstorms EV3, pair your Linux PC to the EV3 brick.

    First, turn on the EV3 and ensure Bluetooth is enabled.